Dwarf forest: Coastal temperate elfin forest

 Elfin forests of California are the primary example of coastal temperate dwarf forests.
 They are expansive, and cover most of the mountains in the southern half of California, extending into Mexico, Nevada, and Arizona.
 Other expanses of elfin forest are found throughout the state, in the northern and central regions.

-In northern California, Henry Cowell Redwoods State Park is home to an elfin forest with Mendocino cypress (Cupressus pygmaea), and Sargent's cypress (C. sargentii), which is partially within a section of the Zayante Sandhill Area.
+In northern California, Salt Point State Park is home to an elfin forest with Mendocino cypress (Cupressus pygmaea), which is endemic to the Mendocino area.
 On the Central Coast of California, on the southeastern shore of Morro Bay, Los Osos contains the El Moro Elfin Forest Natural Area.
 The area is approximately 90 acres.
 It derives the "elfin forest" title from the short California live oaks, which range in height from 4–20 feet, compared to the typical 30–80 feet.
 This region also contains the federally endangered Morro shoulderband snail (Helminthoglypta walkeriana).
 At a higher elevation, on Cuesta Ridge, the Land Conservancy of San Luis Obispo County manages the San Luis Obispo Elfin Forest of dwarf cypresses.

 Factors such as soil moisture, solar radiation, and rockiness of soil influence species composition along an elevation gradient, resulting in certain shrub species, such as Adenostoma fasciculatum and Arctostaphylos glauca, being present in elfin forest habitats.

 Fire occurs at low-moderate frequency with high severity.
 Many plants have adapted to this by having serotinous seeds that open to germinate only under high heat.
 Because of this, they are often the first to colonize a new area.